In my fourth year, I had no idea what was happening at Queen's.

 Thank you to Kalla Berk, Lorenzo Colocado, Amanda Douglas, Jana Johnson, Elysia Maludzinski, Sierra Megas, Jeffrey McCarthy, Jeet Mondal, Kaisa Moran, Rob Moden, Matt Muto, Sean Renaud, Maury Rubin, Matthew Scribner, Britt Shales, Mike Sheppard, Jatin Shory, Sully Stevenson, and Mike Sutton.

 Thank you to Chris Cochrane, Moira Demorest, Marc Garniss, Andrea Gunn, Paul Hopson, Bruce Kauffman, Shae Lubrowy, Jason McAuley, Alex Morris, Manuela Rodriguez-Bowen, Jolene Simko, and Dan Taylor.

-Thank you to Vanessa Ajagu, Shrey Anand, Alia Brown, MacKenzie Bulkowski-Rose, Matt Coleman, Glafki Collaku, Chengcheng Ma, Monica Ma, Caitlyn McTavish, Sydney Middlebrook, Stephen Peterkins, Hayden Pfeiffer, Taylor Smith, Oliver Statham, Christian Soriano, Thor van Walsum, Maggie Williams, Teresa Zhang, Christina Zheng.
+Thank you to Vanessa Ajagu, Shrey Anand, Alia Brown, MacKenzie Bulkowski-Rose, Matt Coleman, Glafki Collaku, Chengcheng Ma, Monica Ma, Caitlyn McTavish, Sydney Middlebrook, Stephen Peterkins, Hayden Pfeiffer, Taylor Smith, Oliver Statham, Christian Soriano, Thor van Walsum, Maggie Williams, Teresa Zhang, Christina Zheng, and Cleo.

-Thank you to Mustafa Ansari, Max Taylor, Shayna Buckle, Sara Gray, Kathleen Harrison, Sam Hiemstra, Tia Lunn, Yan-Nick Michaud, Jenoa Meagher, Kate Pichora, and Cleo the dog.
+Thank you to Mustafa Ansari, Max Taylor, Sara Gray, Kathleen Harrison, Sam Hiemstra, Tia Lunn, Yan-Nick Michaud, Jenoa Meagher, and Kate Pichora.